 There are two issues to address in order to build a secure commitment mechanism in the framework of an OS-level virtual machine.
 First, the overhead of a commitment mechanism imposed on the host OS should be as low as possible since the virtual machine mechanism has already incurred no trivial overhead which leads to the performance degradation.
 Second, a commitment mechanism should be able to clean up all malicious changes rather than part of them.
-However, existing technologies such as logging and analysis, host-based intrusion detection and anti-malware can not simultaneously address both issues.
+However, existing technologies such as logging and analysis, host-based intrusion detection and anti-malware can not address the two issues simultaneously.
 These techniques either can not identify all malicious changes made by a malware program or incur a big overhead on a system although they may be effective in detecting intrusions.

 In this paper, we aim to provide a light-weight commitment approach, named Secom, for an OS-level virtual machine to prevent malicious changes from being merged into the host.
 To our best knowledge, this is the first effort towards building a secure and practical VM commitment mechanism.
-Secom focuses on filtering out malware impacts which impose a severe security threat to computers.
-As the issue of resolving inconsistency from concurrent modifications of the same resource by multiple processes running within different VMs has been addressed in the literature [1][8], it is not discussed in this paper.
+As the issue of resolving inconsistency from concurrent modifications of the same resource by multiple processes running within different VMs has been addressed in the literature [7][8], it is not discussed in this paper.